 Marbury is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Marbury is somewhat higher than in the average US city of 21.84%: 28.56% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Marbury who are college-educated is somewhat higher than the average US community of 21.84%: 28.56% of adults in Marbury have at least a bachelor's degree.

 Marbury is a very ethnically-diverse town.
 The people who call Marbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marbury residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Marbury include German, Polish, Italian, English, and Greek.